Introduction#

 <Figure size 640x480 with 0 Axes>

-Let’s compute the mean of both notes#
+Let’s compute the mean of both grads#

 We need first to add a new row to a data frame#